Ohtsu/mean_stack_on_docker/README.md

 This makes it possible to use the existing Docker image on the local site, so the connection of each container will be successful.

-Everyone please be aware of this point.
+_Everyone please be aware of this point_.

 --------------------